 Into The Black Nowhere could qualify for this too, but I can easily, EASILY, give this distinction to The Fifth To Die (A 4MK Thriller, #2) by J.D.
 Barker.

 This book was the perfect sequel.
 It set up the longevity of the series with robust, intricate story-telling and a dangerous cliffhanger.
-It is very obvious that Barker is creating a marathon of a series.
-The depth of history related to 4MK is going to be endless with countless ways to keep spinning this into a true saga.
+The depth of history related to 4MK is so enriched that there are countless ways to keep spinning this into a true saga.

 And that makes me so excited because I can’t say that I’ve ever truly read a saga between a serial killer and a detective.
 One that is personal, almost intimate.
 Perhaps the Archie and Gretchen series by Chelsea Cain comes close, but it’s not written with the same intimacy and history that the 4MK series is.
 Barker is taking Hannibal Lecter and Clarice and turning it up to eleven.